The Job of a Commercial Contractor From Start to Finish

 - Developing a site logistics plan

-It’s important for the business owners to work with their contractors during the pre-construction phase to ensure that everyone is on the same page.
-Feel free to ask questions and offer input.
+It’s important for the property owners to work with their contractors during the pre-construction phase to ensure that everyone is on the same page.
+Feel free to ask questions and offer input for the overall vision of the project.

 Design-build contractors go one step beyond what’s described above.
 They can provide architectural and engineering services under one contract to come up with the perfect building design and accurate schematics.
-The firm then uses those schematics to finalize the schedule and guaranteed maximum price (GMP) so that clients will know exactly what to expect.
+The firm then uses those schematics to finalize the schedule and guaranteed maximum price (GMP) so that clients will know exactly what to expect in the construction phase.

 General contractors only begin the site preparation process after they have finalized the building plans and the client has signed off.
 What this stage of the construction process involves will depend on the state of the building lot.
 If there are trees or other forms of vegetation, they’ll need to be removed, as will any stumps or roots within 20 feet of the intended building perimeter.
 The soil may also need to be stabilized.